-You will be charged a one-time \$100 application fee for any loan requested after July 1, 2014.
-Interest on a loan will be at the prime lending rate plus 1 percent.
-The interest rate on loans first effective on or after January 1, 2008 equals the prime lending rate plus 1 percent as reported by the U.S. Federal Reserve on the last business day of a calendar quarter effective for loans made on or after the first business day of the subsequent quarter.
+You will be charged an application fee for any loan requested after July 1, 2014.
+Interest on a loan will be at the prime lending rate plus 1 percent as reported in the Wall Street Journal.

 You may pay back the loan in a period of from six months to 60 months, except that loans for the purchase of your principal residence may be paid back over 120 months.
 If you are receiving disability benefits from your employer, your loan payments will be suspended while you are receiving such benefits.
 However, your loan payments will not be suspended beyond 60 months or 120 months (if the loan was used to purchase your principal residence) if your loan payment is suspended while receiving disability payments.
 Loan payments will also be suspended during periods of military service.